figshare/user_documentation/APIv2/articles.md

     POST /v2/account/articles/{id}/publish

+**Note**:
-**Note**: if the whole article is under *embargo*, it will not be published immediatly, but when the embargo expires or is lifted.
+* If the whole article is under *embargo*, it will not be published immediatly, but when the embargo expires or is lifted.
+* If the article has no files and its `defined_type` is not metadata record then the article cannot be published

 **Success Response**
 ```